-- Carefully plant newly rooted cuttings in the substrate, spacing at least 10 inches apart.
+- Carefully plant newly rooted mint cuttings in the potting mix or coir, spacing at least 10 inches apart.

 Basic care for growing mint indoors

-Keep the growing substrate/soil moist.
+- Keep the growing substrate/soil moist.
 Don’t let the surface of the growing media dry out between waterings as you do with other plants.
 Mint likes moist, but not waterlogged, conditions around its roots due to its Mediterranean stream bank origin.
 Be careful when you water mint though, excess water can cause root rot.

-Rotate plants every few days to prevent them from bending towards the light.
-This phenomenon is known as phototropism – where plant growth hormones are laterally redistributed to the shade side of the plant, triggering cell elongation, encouraging the plant to grow towards the sunlight (Whippo, & Hangarter, 2006).
+- Rotate plants in your herb garden every few days to prevent them from bending towards the light.
+This phenomenon is known as phototropism – where plant growth hormones are laterally redistributed to the shade side of the plant, triggering cell elongation, encouraging the plant to grow towards the sunlight.

-Avoid fertilizing plants (this recommendation is from Park Seed).
-Mint plants grow quickly without a need for additional nutrients.
-Fertilizing plants can cause prolific vegetative growth and result in the leaves losing their robust flavor.
+- Avoid fertilizing plants.
+Mint plants proliferate without a need for additional nutrients.
+Overfertilizing culinary plants can cause prolific vegetative growth and result in the leaves losing their robust flavor.

-Pinch plants regularly to keep them from getting leggy.
-This removes apical dominance and enhances the growth of lateral branches (Beura, Mtaita, Mutetwa, & Masaka, 2016), creating bushier plants.
+- Pinch or prune plants regularly to keep them from getting leggy.
+This removes apical dominance and enhances the growth of lateral branches, creating bushier plants.

-Remove flowers to prevent loss of flavor and prolong leaf growth.
-Pinch off buds as they develop, encouraging plant resources to go towards developing new foliage.
+- Remove flowers to prevent loss of flavor and prolong leaf growth.
+Pinch off buds as they develop, encouraging plant resources to go towards creating new foliage.

 How to harvest mint

-Depending on the health of your plant, you can harvest mint 2-3 times per growing season.
+Depending on your plant’s health, you can harvest mint 2-3 times per growing season.
 The leaves are delicate enough that you can simply pull the leaves off as needed.
-Take care with the integrity of the mint stem as your harvesting.
+Just make sure to take care with the integrity of the mint stem when you’re harvesting.

 Commonly grown varieties of mint

-There are many different types of mint – about two dozen species, and more than seven thousand varieties in the plant family according to the Encyclopedia Britannica – that vary slightly in their flavor and characteristics.
-All types of mint have broad, green leaves that release a particular, distinctive menthol-based scent when bruised.
+According to the Encyclopedia Britannica, there are many different types of mint – about two dozen species and more than seven thousand varieties in the plant family – that vary slightly in their flavor and characteristics.
+All kinds of mint have broad, green leaves that release a particular, distinctive menthol-based scent when bruised.